 It’s time to make your channel sales incentive/SPIFF programs really work for you.
 Effective use of spiffs can help you drive revenue faster, boost engagement levels with both current and new channel partners and their reps, and grow market share for your target products, services, and market segments.
 Make smarter decisions faster with data driven insights resulting from your SPIFF programs.
 Monitor leading indicators for early signs of share shift.
 Drive sales growth, strategically by effectively managing channels sales incentives or spiv programs.

-It’s time to rethink channel sales SPIFs
+It’s time to rethink your channel sales performance incentive (SPIF)

-There are smart moves you can make to optimize your ROI from your spiff programs and outpace your competitors.
+There are smart moves you can make to optimize your ROI from your spif programs and outpace your competitors.
 You need to rethink your approach to channel sales spiffs before your competition converts your channel partners.

-- Pay out for the market intelligence you need to grow your business.
+- Payout for the market intelligence you need to grow your business.
 Want better line of sight into the customers, industry segments and customers that are buying your solutions.
 Want better insight into the application.
 This data flows naturally from a well-designed spiff program, even when working through complex, multi-tier distribution channels.

-- Drive awareness.
+- Drive spiff awareness.
 Market your spiffs.
 There are a lot of vendors all trying to get a rep’s attention - cut through the noise.
 Make sure channel reps know how to earn spiffs, make sure their claims are getting approved and funded quickly.
 Make sure they know what they got paid for.
 You will drive the sales behavior you need to fuel your sales growth.
-We’ve seen large telcos and financial services firms struggle with effectively communicating with their channels.
+We’ve seen large telcos and financial services companies struggle with effectively communicating with their channels.
 They don’t have the communications channels to reach all the reseller reps, and they don’t have enough partner managers to manage much past tier 1 partners.
 It does not have to be that way.